Certriad FDA Approval Status

 In March 2010, AstraZeneca and Abbott announced the receipt of a Complete Response Letter from the U.S. Food and Drug Administration (FDA), advising the company that the New Drug Application (NDA) for Certriad (rosuvastatin/fenofibric acid delayed release) capsules had not been approved.

-Development Status and FDA Approval Process for Certriad
+Development Timeline for Certriad

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.